Lessons Learned from Microsoft 365 Deployment with ConfigMgr

 - Always deploy office using the latest content

-From the previous posts, you can see how we managed to accommodate the first couple of bullets of detecting and reinstalling different Office Components during the upgrade.
-But in case I glossed over it quickly, I’ll break it down now. (o365_install.ps1)
+From the previous Microsoft 365 Deployment series, you can see how we managed to accommodate the detection and reinstallation of different Office Components during the upgrade.
+But in case I glossed over it quickly, I’ll break it down now too. (o365_install.ps1)

 From the image of a segment of the script, you can see that the script is using a simple WMI Lookup to see if Office is installed.
 You might need to modify this based on your own environment to make sure it detects the things you want.

 Based on the information we collect, later on in the script, it enables additional sections in the XML to install Access, Visio, Project, etc. In this image below, you can see how those variables are being used to populate the XML.

 So now that we’ve got that figured out, how do we reduce the amount of data going over the wire?

 Applications vs Packages have different pros and cons for content.
 Packages are easier to control and manipulate, with their package id that doesn’t change while also being able to run several programs on the same content.
 Whereas with an Application, every deployment type you add has a unique content ID, and it changes every time you update the content.
 So even if you point each Deployment Type to the same content on the Source Share, when you deploy the Application to a machine, it will have to download each application deployment type associated with the application before installing the appropriate deployment type.
 If you create several different deployment types for Office, guess what, you just downloaded 2.5 GB per deployment type.

 How did we decide to go about this?

 - We created a single App of Microsoft 365 for PreCache.
 Using the -PreCache parameter when the install script is called, it takes the downloaded office content and copies it to a local path.

 - Content for the PreCache App is the Full Office Suite Content.